 Volleyball can be played on a number of surfaces, from concrete, through to sand.
 Playing on harder surfaces has been shown to produce a higher rate of injuries.
 Playing on a soft surface can reduce lower limb injuries such as jumpers knee, as well as abrasions from contact with a hard surface.

 Due to the repetitive overhead motion in volleyball, injuries to the upper limb are most common.
 Behind these, are injuries which are caused by repetitive jumping.

 Rotator cuff injuries

-The rotator cuff are a group of four muscles which attach to the shoulder blade and travel across the shoulder to insert on the upper arm.
+The rotator cuff is a group of four muscles which attach to the shoulder blade and travel across the shoulder to insert on the upper arm.
 They are important in stabilising the shoulder and providing rotation movements.
 They are most commonly injured in volleyball through overuse, resulting in pain and inflammation of one or more of the tendons.
 Learn more about rotator cuff injuries.